 The only reason I took notice of this evolution was probably my old-fashioned father, still fixated on the idea of figuratively dancing on the grave of religion.

 Really, you could hardly find people interested in this sort of things among my friends.

-Those Churches were dying spontaneously, covered with a thick veil of indifference.
+Those Churches were digging their own graves, covered with a thick veil of indifference.